Arsalan-Butt/GITCLI-TRANING/README2.md

 5. Merge conflict example.

 Mac is a tough nut to crack.
+Hahaha.